Armenian genocide recognition: United States

 On April 24, 2021, on Armenian Genocide Remembrance Day, President Joe Biden referred to the events as "genocide" in a statement released by the White House, in which the President formally equated the genocide perpetrated against Armenians with atrocities on the scale of those committed in Nazi-occupied Europe.
+On April 24, 2025, during his second term, President Trump did not use the term "genocide" in a statement released by the White House.
+The Armenian Weekly referred to Trump's statement as "a shameful reversal of decades of U.S. acknowledgements".
+Aram Hamparian, the executive director of the Armenian National Committee of America, also condemned the statement, writing "Trump's omission is not a diplomatic oversight – but rather a deliberate retreat from truth and a dangerous signal of U.S. tolerance for ongoing anti-Armenian violence."

 France

 France has formally recognized the Armenian massacres as genocide.

 In 2006, the French Parliament submitted a bill to create a law that would punish any person denying the Armenian genocide with up to five years' imprisonment and a fine.
 Despite Turkish protests, the French National Assembly adopted a bill making it a crime to deny that Armenians suffered genocide in 1915 at the hands of the Ottoman Turks.
 The bill had been criticized as an attempt to garner votes from among the 600,000 ethnic Armenians of France.
 This criticism has come not only from within Turkey, but also from Orhan Pamuk.
 However, the bill was dropped in the summer of 2011 before going to the Senate.

 Since then, France has urged Turkey to recognize the 1915 massacre as genocide.

 The French Senate passed a bill in 2011 that criminalizes denial of acknowledged genocides, which includes both the Holocaust and the Armenian genocide.
 The bill was submitted by the parliament in 2012.
 However, the bill was considered unconstitutional on February 28, 2012, by the French Constitutional Court: "The council rules that by punishing anyone contesting the existence of... crimes that lawmakers themselves recognized or qualified as such, lawmakers committed an unconstitutional attack on freedom of expression".

 The French Senate adopted a new bill on October 14, 2016, that made the denial of the Armenian genocide a crime.
 The bill was introduced by the French Government and passed by the French National Assembly in July 2016, and stipulates a penalty of a year in prison or a 45,000 € fine.
 However, the law was put down by the French Constitutional Court in January 2017.
 The Council said the "ruling causes uncertainty regarding expressions and comments on historical matters.
 Thereby, this ruling is an unnecessary and disproportionate attack against freedom of speech."

 On February 5, 2019, French President Emmanuel Macron declared April 24 as Armenian genocide commemoration day in France.